zero-functional/zero-functional/README.md

 - `it`: when used is the previous iterator, when defined with `let it = ` creates a new iterator
 - `idx`: the running index in the loop
-- `result`: the overall result and return type of the operation All other variables have to be defined in the `pre`-section, also when automatically assigned, e.g. `combinations` sets a variable `c`, but when `combinations` is used in the `delegate` section, the variable `c` has to be defined in the `pre` section of the function that calls `combinations`.
+- `result`: the overall result and return type of the operation All other variables have to be defined in the `pre`-section, also when automatically assigned, e.g. when overriding the `idx` variable or when accessing a reference to the list as `listRef`.
 See `intersect` or `removeDoubles` implementation in [test.nim](test.nim) as an example.

 The manual `inline`-implementations should follow certain rules.